Timeline for Transition to Blackboard Ultra Course View

 The Item List is your new default view of the course gradebook.
 You can view all the coursework you have assigned and your grading progress.
 Quickly see how many students have submitted an assessment, how many you need to grade, and how many grades need to be posted.
 You also can see when you have completed grading an item.

 In the Ultra Course View, you can control exactly when students are able to see the grades you have entered.
 Once you enter a grade, it is private until you Post it.
 You can post individual grades, or wait and post all of the grades for a particular assessment at once.
 Learn more about entering and posting grades.

 If your assessment has a due date enabled, Blackboard can automatically assign a zero to any student who does not submit the assessment by the due date.
 You can override the zero with a grade, of course, but the automatic zero can help students realize that they have missed a due date.

-In the Ultra Course View, you cannot have announcements sent to students via email, like you can in the Original Course View.
-Fortunately, announcements appear in the Activity Stream along with other course updates.
-Announcements also appear as pop-ups for each student the next time they enter the course.
-Learn more about Announcements »
+In the Ultra Course View, in addition to having announcements sent to students via email, they also appear in the Activity Stream along with other course updates.
+Additionally, they now in Ultra Course View also appear as pop-ups for each student the next time they enter the course.
+Learn more about Announcements.

 The Ultra Course View does not include the Send Email function that you may be used to in the Original Course View.
 Instead, send Messages.
 You and your students can send messages to each other, multiple people, or the entire class.
 Unlike sending an email in Original Course View, the Messages are kept in the system and can also be sent via email.
 Learn more about Messages.